-- Raise awareness about bullying and the anti-bullying policy - Increase understanding for victims, and help build an anti-bullying ethos - Teach pupils how constructively to manage their relationships with others - We will use interactive resources and visiting theatre-in-education groups to support our curriculum work.
-We will hold an annual anti-bullying week in November.
+- Raise awareness about bullying and the anti-bullying policy - Increase understanding for victims, and help build an anti-bullying ethos - Teach pupils how constructively to manage their relationships with others - We will use videos, interactive CD-ROMs and visiting theatre-in-education groups to support our curriculum work.
+We will hold an annual anti-bullying week in November. - Ongoing communication between staff members is very important to enable identification and monitoring of any triggers or common trends.